chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - The `extends` keyword is used to denote inheritance between classes.
   - The `extends` keyword signifies that the class named to the left of `extends` should inherit from the class specified to the right of `extends`.

-- Class inheritance is alternative form of pseudo-classical inheritance.
+- Class inheritance is alternative form of **pseudo-classical inheritance**.
 - However, unlike pseudo-classical inheritance with constructors and prototypes, a class created with class inheritance inherits <u>all the methods and properties</u> from the parent class/ superclass.
   - In the constructor and prototype pattern, sub-type usually only inherits from the super-type's `.prototype` object.
   - In class inheritance, the subclass inherits <u>all the properties and methods</u> that a new object(instance object) created from the parent constructor function would have access to, including the instance properties assigned to instance objects.